halflumi/rust-advertisement/Ownership in Rust.md

 ### Borrow Check

-In Rust, a value is borrowed if something else has a reference to it or into it (a reference to a field of a struct or to an element of a collection).
+In Rust, a value is borrowed if something else has a reference to it or into it (a reference to a field of a struct or an element of a collection).

 The borrow check mechanism in Rust is summarized in *the Book* as follow: